-For questions about this benefit, please call Customer Service
+For questions about this benefit, please call Customer Service (phone numbers are printed on the back cover of this document).

 You pay nothing for covered meals up to the maximum benefit.

 Medical nutrition therapy

 This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.